Social Icons

 Directed by John Woo

-An assassin with compassion, that is the whole premise to which this movie is built and John Woo made sure the action is not over shadowed by the drama, nor the drama the action.
-The movie is well balanced and the pacing is so well done that you will not be able to look away.
+What I enjoyed is the dynamic way the plot builds.
+Chow Yun-fat was so good in this movie; I can’t imagine anyone else being able to give such a powerful performance.
+An assassin with compassion—that’s the whole premise this movie is built on.
+John Woo made sure the action isn’t overshadowed by the drama, nor the drama by the action.
+The movie is well-balanced, and the pacing is so well done that you won’t be able to look away.

 0 comments: